pirovc/ganon/README.md

                         (default: None)
   -m [ ...], --taxonomy-files [ ...]
+                        Specific files for taxonomy - otherwise files will be downloaded (default: None) -z [ ...], --genome-size-files [ ...]
-                        Specific files for taxonomy - otherwise files will be downloaded (default: None) --write-info-file     Save copy of target info generated to {db_prefix}.info.tsv.
+                        Specific files for genome size estimation - otherwise files will be downloaded (default: None) --write-info-file     Save copy of target info generated to {db_prefix}.info.tsv.
 Can be re-used as --input-file for further attempts. (default: False)